hoonzis/hoonzis.github.io/_posts/2012-04-03-mock-java-calendar-jmockit-vs-mockito.md

 ```

 In order to test this method you have to mock the Calendar.
 You will
-have to verify, that for monday the service will return the schedule for
+have to verify, that for Monday the service will return the schedule for
-monday.
+Monday.
 However since the test will be automatically called every day,
-not only monday, you will obtain whole different schedules and the
+not only Monday, you will obtain whole different schedules and the
 assert will fail.
 There are several solutions to this.
 I have 3 in my
 mind.